ImpressLearn: Continual Learning via Combined Task Impressions: Approach

+\paragraph{Mask generation \& edge-popup.} ImpressLearn uses the edge-popup algorithm developed by \citet{edgepop} to generate basis-masks.
+This method introduces learnable ``popup scores'' $s_i$ associated with each prunable parameters $w_i$ in the immutable backbone network.
+During optimization, a binary thresholding function determines if a particular weight participates in the forward pass based on its popup score, while a straight-through gradient estimator is employed on the backward pass.
+The desired sparsity level is set beforehand and is controlled by the threshold value.
+In principle, ImpressLearn can use other methods for mask generation, e.g., iterative magnitude pruning \citep{lth, supermasks}.

-\paragraph{Initialization of $\alpha$} A priori all basis-masks have equal chance to contribute to learning of the new task.
+\paragraph{Initialization of $\alpha$.} A priori all basis-masks have equal chance to contribute to solving the new task.
 Moreover, testing any single basis-mask optimized for task $t$ on any other task $t' \neq t$ gives almost random performance, implying that there is no direct knowledge transfer (see Section \ref{Sec:Experiments}).
 Hence, a uniform prior on coefficients $\alpha$ is a reasonable assumption.
-We treat each layer independently, setting $\alpha_{i,t}=1/{|\cal M|}$ at the start of the gradient-based optimization.
+We treat each layer independently, setting $\alpha_{t,i}=1/N$ for all $i\in[d]$ at the start of optimization.

-\paragraph{Regularization} While overfitting is less of a concern, given the small number of parameters in our optimization equation (\ref{eq:opt}), it is desirable that ImpressLearn discovers a sparse solution (i.e., uses as few basis-masks as possible).
+\paragraph{Regularization.} While overfitting is less of a concern given the small number of parameters in our optimization equation (\ref{eq:opt}), it is desirable that ImpressLearn discovers a sparse solution (i.e., uses as few basis-masks as possible).
 This is especially relevant when performing inference on basis-tasks, where ImpressLearn is expected to identify the ``correct'' mask among all basis-masks.
-Hence, in certain cases we apply regularization on parameters $\alpha$ for each layer to obtain the following loss function:
+Hence, we apply regularization on parameters $\alpha$ for each layer to obtain the regularized loss function